Debugging agent runs

 Compare a run against a baseline to identify regressions:

-harn runs inspect .harn-runs/new.json --baseline .harn-runs/old.json
+harn runs inspect .harn-runs/new.json --compare .harn-runs/old.json

 This highlights differences in tool calls, outputs, and token consumption.